 Act II – The Lake

-Prince Siegfried, Benno, and their friends arrive in the forest to hunt and Siegfried decides that he wants to be left alone.
+Prince Siegfried, Benno and their friends arrive in the forest to hunt and Siegfried, once again, decides that he wants to be left alone.
 Siegfried enters a moonlit clearing by a lake and sees a magnificent swan in flight.
 He carefully takes aim with his crossbow, but, to his astonishment, the bird transforms into a beautiful woman, and he withdraws into the trees to observe her.
 Unable to resist his curiosity, he steps out, only to startle and frighten her.
 He assures her he will do her no harm and asks her to explain the marvel he has just seen.
 Odette tells him she is a Princess of high birth who fell under the spell of an evil sorcerer, cursing her to be a swan, and only assuming her human form in the hours of darkness.
 Indeed, this very lake is filled with her mother’s tears.
 She tells him she is condemned for eternity, and the spell can only be broken if her one true love swears his love for her.
-But if he should forswear her, then she must remain a swan forever.
-At that moment the sorcerer, Von Rothbart appears.
+But if he should forswear her, she will remain a swan forever.
+At that moment the evil sorcerer, Von Rothbart appears.
 The Prince, astonished, reaches for his crossbow, but Odette immediately protects the sorcerer for she knows that if he is killed before the spell is broken, she too will die.
 The sorcerer disappears, and Odette slips away into the forest.
 Siegfried realizes his fate is now entwined with hers.
 Dawn approaches and Odette is compelled by the spell to return to her guise as a swan.
 Siegfried is left awestruck.

 Act III – The Ball